We’re about children discovering important things in life

 Every day children are hurt through accidents and mishaps that are entirely preventable.

-Very often it is caused by a split second yes/no, go/stop, do/don’t decision that is made incorrectly through either ignorance or naivety.
-If we can raise awareness about everyday hazards that face children, then we empower them to make those split second decisions correctly.
+These are usually caused by a wrong split second “yes/no”, “go/stop”, “do/don’t” decision that is made through ignorance or naivety.
+If we can raise awareness about everyday hazards that face children, then we empower them to make these split second decisions correctly.

-An effective way to do this is through anecdote, association and mentorship through simple stories they can identify with.
+The most effective way to do this is through anecdote, mentorship and simple story telling children can understand and identify with.

 Whether its toxic substances, electric shocks, fire or traffic, if this program stops just one child from getting hurt through them making a better decision, then surely it is priceless.